Lunch and Lab with a Grad Mentor Guide

 - Once your meeting is set, email email@example.com to say when your meeting will take place. $10 Blue Bucks for each meal will be added to your MCard.

-- Please share the “Guide for U-M Students” and the areas of specialization with your mentee.
+- Please share the “Guide for U-M Students” (a printed copy of this is also available in 145E Chrysler Center) and the areas of specialization with your mentee.
 If you know of materials in your department that would be a useful supplement, feel free to share them.

 Some topics you may want to cover over lunch: